Stratagem-MRA/Dude-Wheres-My-Stream/README.md

 # Dude-Wheres-My-Stream
 Final Project for Android Programming

+##11/13/2022:2255
+settings fragment xml layout has been updated to include all planned settings Next steps: create adapter for popup settings RV also create the actual fragments for region and provider settings, livedata in viewmodel to hold setting values, search function

 ##11/13/2022:1735
-updated xml layouts for minioneshow and large show to include full network data Next steps: update largeshow xml to include a view for a mini fragment for cast/crew.
-That's the last real item to do before settings and search
+updated xml layouts for minioneshow and large show to include full network data Next steps: settings and search

 ##11/13/2022:1540
 fragment_minioneshow.xml updated